leftistsgorilla/Website-Code/moons-haunted.md

 * Unreliable.
 When you use the item, make a fortune roll (using its **quality**) to see how well it performs.
 * Volatile.
 The item produces a dangerous or troublesome side-effect for the user, specified by the GM (see examples on the sample creations, next page).
 A side-effect is a consequence, and may be **resisted**.

-## The World of *Moon's Haunted (Working Title*
+## The World of *Moon's Haunted (Working Title)*

-### A Brief History of Dianis
+### A Brief Timeline of Events

-> **4.25 billion years BCE** — Battle between unknown cosmic forces ends with enormous corpse of deity Theia being thrown at Earth.
-Debris from impact forms the Moon, with Theia's body sealed within.
+> **July 1969 CE** — Neil Armstrong and Buzz Aldrin of the *Apollo 11* mission become first humans to step foot on the lunar surface.
 >
-> **1969 CE** — Neil Armstrong and Buzz Aldrin of the *Apollo 11* mission become first humans to step foot on the lunar surface.
->
-> **2026 CE** — Artemis III lunar lander impacts with lunar surface, killing all four crewmembers aboard.
+> **August 2026 CE** — Artemis III lunar lander impacts with lunar surface, killing all four crewmembers aboard.
 US government claims "unprecedented electromagnetic activity."
 Artemis program permanently scrapped.
-Conspiracies abound.
 >
-> **Early 2082 CE** — Russian Empire, Chinese Peoples' Alliance, American Federation, State of Brazil, Greater South Africa, Indian National Republic form International Security Pact (ISP) to "secure a safe and prosperous future for humanity."
-Pitched as economic agreement, becomes global alliance of authoritarian states.
+> **October 2051 CE** — India, US, Russia, China, UK, Japan, and Israel announce the Final Frontier Program, a new joint lunar program with the eventual goal of a self-sustaing colony in the Kepler Crater.
+All private space programs within the countries are nationalized and their assets seized.
 >
-> **2083 CE** — ISP leadership begins to undergo experimental cybernetic augmentation in name of "ensuring continuity of government."
-Results in creation of Titan caste of superhuman warlords.
+> **January 2058 CE** — Seawall around New York City fails, flooding Manhattan, hundreds of thousands missing or dead.
 >
-> **2122 CE** — Global effort topples ISP against all odds after massive mutinies and strikes.
-Earth rejoices, Titans exiled to new Lunar penal colony of Dianis, deemed too dangerous to let live but impossible to kill by any means on Earth.
+> **April 2068 CE** — FFP research team in Sheffield, UK successfully achieve first self-sustaining nuclear fusion reaction.
 >
-> **Late 2123 CE** — Imprisoned Titans accidentally unearth Theia's Corpse below Dianis during tunnel expansion.
-Religions scramble for answers: Is God dead?
-Did we kill Her?
+> **October 2072 CE** — Contruction completed on Von Braun Station, the first shipbuilding yard in Earth orbit.
 >
-> **Early 2124 CE** — Dianis inmates stage prison break, overpowering robotic guards and seizing control of colony with the rumored help of newfound psychic powers.
-Earth leadership incredulous as Dianis declares itself humanity's sole legitimate government.
+> **March 2083 CE** — FFP announces development of *Atlantic*-class space carrier, first interplanetary shuttle designed for entirely non-atmospheric travel.
 >
-> **2125 CE** — Dianis, now calling itself the Lunar Salvation State, declares war on all Earth governments.
-LSS sympathizers wage proxy conflicts across the globe.
-The Terran-Lunar War is hell.
-Casualties in the millions within weeks.
+> **September 2090 CE** — First *Atlantic*-class carrier, the *JSC (Joint Space Craft) Diana* completes its maiden voyage to the moon, transporting 500 people and construction materials for two lunar bases.
 >
-> **2132 CE** — Tenuous ceasefire reached.
-Cold war breaks out between Earth and Moon.
-LSS immediately begins development of Corpse-powered superweapon.
+> **January 2093 CE** — *JSC Diana* is joined by four more *Atlantic*-class transports: *JSC Chang Xi, JSC Chandra, JSC Tsukuyomi, and JSC Saint Nicholas*.
+FFP now has capabilities to transport 2500 new personnel to lunar bases every month, "space fever" is at an all-time high.
+>
+> **March 2094 CE** — Dianis, the first permanent human lunar settlement, is established.
+Population of 41,000, governed jointly by FFP member states, primarily a research and mining station.
+>
+> **June 2101 CE** — US comes under criticism for controversial Lunar extradition and rumored torture of environmentalist dissident Helena Diaz.
+US declares that Dianis is outside UN jurisdiction, sparking international condemnation.
+FFP member states rally around US decision and begin similar extradition campaigns.
+Australian news media coins the phrase "Guantana-Moon".
+>
+> **November 2101 CE** — ISP announces beginning of joint nuclear program headquartered on Dianis, in blatant violation of UN Outer Space Treaty.
+United Nations votes to reform into United Nations of Earth, bringing all military forces of member nations under the sole control of the UNSC.
+>
+> **February 2102 CE** — All United Nations Security Council's permanent members unanimously vote to dissolve the Outer Space Treaty, leave the UN, and form new International Security Pact, headquartered in Dianis.
+Rest of FFP member nations likewise leave UN and declare alliegance to ISP.
+>
+> **March 2102 CE** — UN Security Council, now headed by Mexico, Germany, Canada, Australian Commonwealth, and United Republic of Korea, announce strict sanctions against ISP member states, resulting in a global economic crisis as prices skyrocket nearly overnight.
+>
+> **May 2102 CE** — ISP leadership signs into law the *Treaty of Unification*, liquidating all member states' federal governments and placing sole control in the hands of the ISP.
+Widespread protests against the treaty are brutally crushed by ISP loyalist factions within Earth militaries and police forces.
+>
+> **June 2103** — Geologic surveying operation below Dianis discovers "unknown biological material of extralunar origin" in the form of a dessicated corpse tens of kilometers long, designated "Theia" by ISP scientists.
+Announcement of discovery sends ripples through humanity and begins to erode faith in religious institutions, who fail to provide answers to the corpse's origin.
+>
+> **September 2102** —
+>
+> **2122 CE** — Global effort topples ISP against all odds after massive mutinies and strikes.
+Earth rejoices, Titans exiled to new Lunar penal colony of Dianis, deemed too dangerous to let live but impossible to kill by any means on Earth.
+>
+> **2132 CE** — Tenuous ceasefire reached after UNE forces manage to detonate two nuclear warheads in low Lunar orbit, creating an enormous electromagnetic event that disables most electronic technology on Dianis.
 >
 > **2135 CE** — LSS deploys Eye of Calamity against Earth, no warning given.
 90% of human population dead within minutes as atmosphere ignites.
 No government left to surrender, LSS declares victory.
 >